NethermindEth/docs/docs/fundamentals/private-networks/overview.md

 ---
-description: Private networks of Nethermind Client
+title: Private networks
+sidebar_position: 0
+slug: ./
 ---

-# Private Networks

 It is possible to configure a private network \(private blockchain\) using Nethermind nodes.
 Before you setup a private network you will need to make a few decisions.
 One of them is choosing a consensus protocol that will be used for